Before making a Freedom of Information (FOI) request

 If we estimate that your request will take longer than 12 and a half hours, we can refuse your request under the FOI law.
 However, we may contact you to help you refine your information request so that it will take us less than 12 and a half hours to answer.

-Organisations under FOI law from 2015
+Organisations under FOI law

 - Chief Minister's Department